 Find the hamper (or browse their selection of other hampers) for £36.
 Also enjoy free delivery direct from Social Stories Club.

 More than ever, there are now tons of books available to inspire you to live a more sustainable life.
 Here are just a few of my favourites to give you some eco-friendly gift inspiration.

 Simply Living Well

 I bought a copy of Julia Watkin’s book, Simply Living Well, at the start of lockdown, and it was a lovely balm for the soul.
 It’s a visually stunning, gentle, feel-good book full of lovely ideas for creating a natural and low waste home.
 Find it on Wordery for £13.75 and free delivery.

 Fresh Clean Home

 Got a friend interested in making their own cleaning products?
 I am completely and utterly biased because I wrote this one, but I would say that Fresh Clean Home is the best book for this.
-I talk you through all the ingredients you need, the materials, before sharing my tried and tested recipes for every room in the house, and almost every cleaning need.
+I talk you through all the ingredients you need, and the materials you need.
+Next, I share my tried and tested recipes for every room in the house, and almost every cleaning need.
 Find it on Wordery for £10.33 and free delivery.

 The Sustainable(ish) Living Guide

 Jen Gale has put together this incredibly practical and actionable guide to sustainable living.
-Covering every aspect of our lives from the stuff we buy and the food we eat, to how we travel, work, and celebrate, Jen provides stacks of practical, down to earth ideas to slot into daily life.
+It covers every aspect of our lives from the stuff we buy and the food we eat, to how we travel, work, and celebrate.
+Jen also provides stacks of practical, down to earth ideas to slot into daily life.
 Find it on Wordery for £10.50 and free delivery.